JingyZhu/FidEx/synchronization/notes/fidelity_reason.md

         - Ignore query match causes infinite requesting loop
             - This is because requesting URL has the same non query part as the home page, which is an HTML (actual resource should be json) and cause the parsing error (/_/?Load=....)

-- mvp.sos.ga.gov_1
-    - Archive has blank page
-    - **Reason**
-        - illegal invocation of parentNode on Proxy(Document)
-        - ParentNode from Node.prototype, which is not proxied
-        - parentN = Object.getOwnPropertyDescriptor(Node.prototype, 'parentNode'), parentN.get.call(Proxy(Document)) will cause the error

 - www.fmcs.gov_1
     - Archive doesn't have twitter timeline
     - **Reason**